tfgg/yournextmep/_candidates/eu2014/ukip/anthony-brown.md

 person: anthony-brown
 region: london
 party: ukip
-title: London - UKIP - Anthony Brown
+title: Anthony Brown is running for MEP in London for UKIP
 incumbent: false
 ---